1. Introduction

 Members need to be prepared to work out of session.
 Careful planning between ARPANSA and the advisory bodies will be essential to ensure that such work does not become unreasonable or unduly burdensome for members.
 Nevertheless, inter-sessional work is a necessity to achieve the expected outcomes.

-3.2 Meeting location
+3.2 Meeting location and travel

 3.3 Meeting papers